You too can have your very own food pet – a sourdough starter! Unlike other pets it provides endless tasty possibilities.

-I am not posting a picture of my sourdough starter, because it’s a bubbly tan-colored opaque liquid that not only doesn’t really look tasty, it’s not very photogenic.
+I am posting a picture of my sourdough starter, despite being a bubbly tan-colored opaque liquid that not only doesn’t really look tasty, it’s not very photogenic.
 Or maybe I just stink at capturing it’s good side.
-Either way, I love my sourdough starter and already have one thing to share tomorrow.
-I can’t wait to make more things with it!

-- In large non-metallic bowl, mix together dry yeast, 2 cups warm water, and 2 cups flour and cover loosely with plastic wrap.
+- In large, glass jar, mix together dry yeast, 1 cup warm water, and 1 cup flour and cover loosely with plastic wrap.

-- Leave in a warm place to ferment (such as the oven with only the light on) for 4 to 8 days.
-Place on cookie sheet in case of overflow.
-Feed every day with 1/4 cup each flour and warm water.
+- Place in a bowl or rimmed tray and leave in a warm place to ferment (such as the oven with only the light on) for 4-7 days.
+Every day, discard 1/2 cup and add 1/4 cup each of flour and warm water.

 - When mixture is bubbly and has a pleasant sour smell, it is ready to use.
-(If mixture has a pink, orange, or any other strange color tinge to it, throw it out and start over.)
-Add a pinch of sugar and then keep it in the refrigerator, covered lightly until ready to bake.
+Feed daily if left at room temperature.
+Alternatively, add a pinch of sugar, cover, and keep it in the refrigerator, until ready to use.

 Source: Adapted from All Recipes.